Navigation

 Step 10 - Compose the Initial Prompt

-Now, let’s prepare the initial prompt for AI.
+Now, let’s prepare the initial prompt for the AI.
 To make it write the title and table of contents, we need to specify the book topic and the number of chapters.
 For example, the prompt may look like this:

-You are helping me write a book with [X] chapters about this topic: [X] Now give me the title and table of contents.
+You are helping me write a book with [X] chapters about this topic:

-for the number of chapters and the book topic.Let’s put this prompt into a variable named “request”, and use the “join” block to compose this prompt dynamically based on user input.
-Since it contains 5 parts joined together, the block is quite long, so we need 2 images to show it:
+Let’s put this prompt into a variable named “request”, and use the “join” block to compose this prompt dynamically based on the user input.
+Since it contains 5 parts joined together, this block is quite long, so we need to show it as 2 parts here:

-As shown, we are reading the number of topics using “value of widget menu1”, and also reading the book top using “value of widget textbox1”.
+As shown, we are reading the number of topics using the “value of widget menu1” and also reading the book title using the “value of widget textbox1”.
 We use “\n\n” to add some empty lines for better formatting.
-For testing, we can print the “request” variable into the console.
-Suppose we input “time travel” as the book topic, these 2 blocks should print the following into the console panel:

-Step 11 - Send Prompt to AI
+Step 11 - Send the Prompt to AI

-Next, let’s send this request to AI.
+Next, let’s send this request to the AI.
 Instead of using ChatGPT, we will be using the “LLM” AI block.
 It works almost the same way as the ChatGPT block.
 The only difference is that you need to specify which AI model to use:

-- small: this is a small and fast model, which is good enough for most common use cases;
+• small: this is a small and fast model, which is good enough for most common use cases;

 Here is the code to send our request to the small LLM AI, store the response in a variable named “response”, and then “append” this response to the rich textbox: